sjsu-library/unionist/_items/unionist--text-0045.md

 volume: '1'
 issue: '2'
 transcription: "“The Blue Laws of Connecticut have become Black.
-We learn from the Norwich<br>Courier, that Miss Prudence Crandall was arrested on Thursday for the heinous<br>offence, in the eye of the Connecticut law-givers, of instructing a few colored<br>girls not belonging to the State.
-Not obtaining bonds, she was committed to<br>jail.”—<br><em>Worcester Yeoman.</em>"
+We learn from the Norwich Courier, that Miss Prudence Crandall was arrested on Thursday for the heinous offence, in the eye of the Connecticut law-givers, of instructing a few colored girls not belonging to the State.
+Not obtaining bonds, she was committed to jail.”—
+  <em>Worcester Yeoman.</em>"
 scholarlyNotes:
 commentary: The Blue Laws were restrictions to activity on the Sabbath.
 Lists of the Connecticut Blue Laws were often exaggerated or outright invented.
 However, as a